SunsetFi/suntime-js/docs/docs/07-types.md

 ## Coercing native values

-`realm.types.toStaticJsValue(nativeValue)` converts a host value to a sandbox value following the [coercion rules](./04-type-coercion.md).
+[`realm.types.toStaticJsValue(nativeValue)`](./api/type-factory.md#tostaticjsvaluevalue) converts a host value to a sandbox value following the [coercion rules](./04-type-coercion.md) and the realm's default host access policy.
 This is a convenience shortcut for passing existing host objects or functions into the sandbox:

 ```ts
 const wrapped = realm.types.toStaticJsValue({